 You do have to take it out of the box though and play with it to get better at it.

-Lastly, I created a Craft Cutting Community that is for Cricut and Silhouette users alike. regardless of your machine, you can learn how to use it.
-I offer a FREE Craft Cutting course that is designed to help you choose, set up and start using the basic function of your craft machine.
+Lastly, I am creating a Craft Cutting Community that is for Cricut and Silhouette users alike. regardless of your machine, you can learn how to use it.
+I will be offering a FREE Craft Cutting course that is designed to help you choose, set up, and start using the basic function of your craft machine.

-You can also upgrade the course to the Craft Cutting Masterclass where I break down different software, cuts, tools, mats and project types of both the Cricut Maker and Silhouette Cameo 4.
+You can also be invited to upgrade the course to the Craft Cutting Masterclass where I break down different software, cuts, tools, mats, and project types of both the Cricut Maker and Silhouette Cameo 4.